LocasaleLab/MCA_thermodynamics/README.md

 - **Branch Point_2 Downstream**: Metabolic network with a branch point consisting of two downstream fluxes and one upstream flux.
 - **Branch Point_2 Upstream**: Metabolic network with a branch point consisting of two upstream fluxes and one downstream flux.

+**Michaelis-Menten**: Metabolic networks with Michaelis-Menten kinetics
+- **Branch Point_2 Downstream**: Metabolic network with a branch point consisting of two downstream fluxes and one upstream flux.
+- **Branch Point_2 Upstream**: Metabolic network with a branch point consisting of two upstream fluxes and one downstream flux.

+**Glycolysis**: A mathematical model of glycolysis.
+C++ codes were generated using SBML translator in the Systems Biology Workbench (http://sbw.sourceforge.net/) and compiled using g++.

 **dscatter.m**: MATLAB codes for generating density scatter plots.
 This function is used in visualizing the results of simulation.